Create alerts for Azure SQL Database and Data Warehouse using Azure portal

 Create an alert rule on a metric with the Azure portal

-Select Alerts or Alert rules under the MONITORING section.
+Select Alerts (Classic) under the MONITORING section.
 The text and icon may vary slightly for different resources.

-Select the Add alert command and fill in the fields.
+Select the Add metric alert (classic) button and fill in the fields.

-- Select the Metric you want to monitor, then choose a Condition and Threshold value for the metric.
-Also chose the Period of time that the metric rule must be satisfied before the alert triggers.
-So for example, if you use the period "PT5M" and your alert looks for CPU above 80%, the alert triggers when the CPU has been consistently above 80% for 5 minutes.
-Once the first trigger occurs, it again triggers when the CPU stays below 80% for 5 minutes.
+Select the Metric you want to monitor, then choose a Condition and Threshold value for the metric.
+Also choose the Period of time that the metric rule must be satisfied before the alert triggers.
+So for example, if you use the period "PT5M" and your alert looks for CPU above 80%, the alert triggers when the average CPU has been above 80% for 5 minutes.
+Once the first trigger occurs, it again triggers when the average CPU is below 80% over 5 minutes.
 The CPU measurement occurs every 1 minute.
 Consult the table below for supported time windows and the aggregation type that each alert uses- not all alerts use the average value.

 Within a few minutes, the alert is active and triggers as previously described.